-An annotating strip chart recorder is included to provide immediate documentation as well as summary report functions about patient care and treatment in Manual mode.
+An annotating strip chart recorder is included to provide immediate documentation as well as summary report functions about patient care and treatment.

 A sophisticated data collection system, including summary report, printer, and multiple communication ports is available for this unit.
 The stored data can be reviewed and archived on a properly equipped personal computer using ZOLL RescueNet® software.
-R Series data files may be transferred to a PC using USB, Compact Flash cards or Wi-Fi.
+R Series data files may be transferred to a PC using USB, Compact Flash cards, or Wi-Fi.

-R Series products are intended for use in either AED mode or Manual mode by personnel certified by appropriate federal, state, or local government authority to provide advanced life support care.
+R Series products are intended for use in Manual mode by personnel certified by appropriate federal, state, or local government authority to provide advanced life support care.